Prowler2/Brave-Browser-GPO-Policy/README.md

 Details about each policy available in the Chrome source templates can be found at the link below https://cloud.google.com/docs/chrome-enterprise/policies/

+Manually added Brave registry keys for release 1.3 and newer
 <img src="https://github.com/Prowler2/Brave-Browser-GPO-Policy/blob/master/Images/Brave%20Registry.PNG" alt="Brave Registry" />